Palakkotharii/Palakkotharii/README.md

 ### Introduction:

-Hi, I'm Palak Kothari, A Student and Learner 💻 from Pune, Maharashtra .Currently I'm in Sophomore year pursuing Bachelors in Computer Science & Engineering. and I am passionate about technology and want to learn & explore new technologies .
-Beside's Computer Science, I love Dancing , Travelling and Singing.
+Hi, I'm Palak Kothari, A Student and Learner 💻 from India .
+Currently I'm in Sophomore year pursuing Bachelors in Computer Science & Engineering. and I'm passionate about technology and want to learn & explore new technologies .
+Beside's Computer Science, I love Dancing, Travelling and Singing.